ScrapCodes/FIPS-compliance/blogs/be-fips-aware.md

 The above comparision shows, that in FIPS mode, there are certain ciphersuites disabled, e.g. RC4-SHA or NULL-MD5 etc.

-This means, while an application might be using HTTPS, we still need to make sure, it is using the approved ciphersuite, for both key exchange and encryption.
+This means, when an application is using HTTPS, we still need to make sure, it is using the approved ciphersuite, for both key exchange and encryption.
+Having FIPS enabled environment may be helpful.

 For example: